slavniyteo/upgraded-octo-funicular/README.md

-Major Component, or to implement a Standard Interface for which an implementation is available to the public in source code form.
+Component, and (b) serves only to enable use of the work with that Major Component, or to implement a Standard Interface for which an implementation is available to the public in source code form.
 A "Major Component", in this context, means a major essential component